 The adult ego is the rarest stage of ego maturity.
 Few people ever mature their ego to the adult stage.
 Many people in their sixties and seventies are still in a state of arrested development, stuck at the infant or child ego stage.
 These are the individuals who eye the biggest piece of pie at the cafeteria and always making sure they ‘get enough.’
 This is the infant ego’s greed, “I need to get the biggest and the best for myself.”

-Ten Characteristics of a Spiritually Empowered Adult Ego:
+Ten Characteristics of an Empowered Adult Ego:

 1. Enjoys exploring the world of complex answers.
-It takes the time to think and feel for itself.
+It takes time to think and feel for itself.
 It knows that the emotional nature is complex.
 The adult ego will spend time learning and understanding how our emotions function and discover the lost power hidden there.
 The healed adult ego knows that ease is found within the complexity and doesn’t seek only the “simple answers.”

 2. Moves beyond judgment and criticism into compassion and understanding.
 The mature ego consciously discerns and evaluates life rather than labeling and judging it.
 It makes room for the possibility of some gray area.
 The adult ego is not fixated on black or white and is more than capable of thinking and understanding within the realm of ‘gray.’